crealitycloud/localization/README.md

 - Monitor and change print settings
 - Set up a webcam to view in the app
 - Slice models using the app
+- Design lithophane and moon lamp like editing Instagram photos